• Skip to primary navigation

 Cutting out pastry stars for pie garnishes.
 Scooping out pumpkin pie spice to add to the bowl of filling ingredients.
 Whisking the wet ingredients.
 Adding the pumpkin puree ingredients to the par baked pastry cups.

-Can I Make Gluten Free Mini Pumpkin Pies Ahead?
+Can I Make Mini Pumpkin Pies Ahead?

 Yes, and no. Mini pumpkin pies are best enjoyed on the day they’re made.
 Because the pastry is filled with custard, the crust tends to get soft over time.
 But there are a few things you can do ahead of time to get these little treats ready in no time.